 Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

-Accommodations are in Cornell's undergraduate residential buildings on North Campus, West Campus, and in Collegetown.
+Accommodations are in Cornell's undergraduate residential buildings on North Campus and West Campus.
 This year we are also offering additional accommodations on Ithaca College's campus, two and a half miles away.

-To make reservations for your guests: Sign up for the Commencement Housing Lottery any time from 10:00am February 2 to noon on Friday, February 28.
+To make reservations for your guests: Sign up for the Commencement Housing Lottery any time from 10:00am EST February 1 to 11:59pm EST on Monday, February 29.
 Learn more below.

 Accommodations are available in the following buildings: